Nature of the Organisation

 - Training Faculty

 The General Body comprises all inducted members of the Institute.
-It is the highest decision making organ of the Institute and operates through the annual general meeting (AGM).
-AGM is held every last Tuesday of November annually.
+It is the highest decision-making organ of the Institute and operates through the annual general meeting (AGM).
+The AGM is held annually.

-The Governing Council takes decisions on behalf of the Institute, and it is composed of 25 high-ranking members of the Institute, drawn from various fields and professions.
-The President of the Institute is the Chair of the Governing Council.
+The Governing Council takes decisions on behalf of the Institute, and it is composed of high-ranking members of the Institute, drawn from various fields and professions.
+The President of the Institute serves as the Chairman of the Governing Council..

 The Board of Trustees is the legal title holders of the Institute and comprises mainly pioneer members of the Institute.
 The Patrons are persons of very high repute, who serve as an Advisory Body to the Governing Council of the Institute.